2nd Lt. Jacques Vaughan Merrifield

 It is known that on at least three occasions, Jack was beaten.
 At this time, the reasons for the beatings are not known.
 The beatings would affect his health for the remainder of his life.
 It is known that he was in the camp hospital in Building 15 on September 15, 1944.

 Jack remained at Cabanatuan until September 25, 1944.
 He was sent to Bilibid Prison as the Japanese prepared to send him and other prisoners to Japan.
 This was the processing center for POWs being sent to Japan or other occupied countries.
 He was given a physical and declared healthy enough to be sent to Japan.

 The POWs were allowed to sit, and many of them fell asleep.
-At 5:00 in the afternoon, the POWs were boarded onto the Oryoku Maru and put in one of the ship's holds.
-The high ranking officers were the first put into the ship's afthold.
-Being the first on meant that they would suffer many deaths.
+At 5:00 in the afternoon, the POWs were boarded onto the Oryoku Maru and put in one of the ship’s holds.
+The high ranking officers were the first put into the ship’s aft hold.
+Being the first one into the hold meant that they would suffer many deaths.
 Around the perimeter of the hold were two tiers of bunks for the POWs.
 The heat was so bad that men soon began to pass out.
-One survivor said , "The fist fights began when men to pass out.
-We knew that only the front men in bay would be able to get enough air."
-The POWs who were closer to the hold's hatch, used anything they could find to fan air toward those further away from it.
+One survivor said, “The fist fights began when men to pass out.
+We knew that only the front men in bay would be able to get enough air.”
+The POWs who were closer to the hold’s hatch used anything they could find to fan air toward those further away from it.

 At 3:30 A.M. it sailed as part of the MATA-37 a convoy bound for Takao, Formosa.
 The ships sailed without any lights out of the bay.
 By the swells in the water, the POWs could tell that the ship was in open water.
 The cries for air began as the men lost discipline, so the Japanese threatened to cover the holds and cut off all air.
 When the Japanese sent down fried rice, cabbage, and fried seaweed, those further back from the opening got nothing.